Frank Lloyd Wright and His Forgotten Larkin Building

 P.S.
 I really enjoy your web log and your flickr photostream.

-4. David Buonaugurio Says:
+4. David Buonaugurio on said:

 Great pictures on your site.
 I live in Rochester, NY.
 The Larkin building was destroyed the year I was born.
 As I write, the last tenants are moving out of Midtown Plaza, the masterfull 1960 creation of Victor Gruen, so that it can be destroyed to make way for a corporate headquarters.
 It was the second enclosed mall in the country.
 Stupidity never ends.